-Mapping the Russian attack of Ukraine
+Mapping the Russian invasion of Ukraine

 Note: Data as of Feb.
 16

-Dylan Moriarty, Artur Galocha, Joe Fox, Harry Stevens, Hannah Dormido, Laris Karklis, Lauren Tierney and Simon Ducroquet contributed to this report.
+Dylan Moriarty, Artur Galocha, Joe Fox, Harry Stevens, Hannah Dormido, Laris Karklis, Lauren Tierney, Tim Meko and Simon Ducroquet contributed to this report.

 About this story